 As a student here at SUNO, you are the heart of our campus community.
-Our mission states: "Southern University at New Orleans, a public, historically black university, empowers and promotes the upward mobility of diverse populations of traditional and nontraditional students through quality academic programs and service to achieve excellence in higher education."
-Therefore, you are essential in maintaining SUNO's presence as a premier, cutting edge institution.
+Our mission states: "Southern University at New Orleans, a public, historically black university, empowers and promotes the upward mobility of diverse populations of traditional and nontraditional students through quality academic programs, teaching, research, and service to achieve excellence in higher education using various teaching and learning modalities."
+There-fore, you are essential in maintaining SUNO's presence as a premier, cutting edge institution.